SirDigbyChickenCezar/SirDigbyChickenCezar.github.io/cv.md

 *I'm a software enthusiast with a history of Physics and teaching.
-I've worked on some large enterprise projects in telecommunications requiring rigorous documentation, and written physics simulation software for academic purposes(read: un-readable messes that do the job).
+I've worked on some large enterprise projects in telecommunications requiring rigorous documentation, and written physics simulation software for academic purposes(read: un-maintainable messes that do the job).
 My side-projects tend to sit somewhere in-between these two.*

 **Good knowledge of:** Python, Linux, HTML, jinja2, XML, VMWare, Jenkins, testing